 If you and your kids are in the mood for some history and science, a visit to Atlanta's Fernbank Museum, which features the world's largest dinosaur, will satisfy all of your cravings.
 While there, check out the Rankin M. Smith, Sr. IMAX Theater and catch one of their daily dinosaur experiences.
-If you're over in Columbus instead, the National Infantry Museum and Soldier Center also offers an Imax Theatre at Patriot Park.
+If you're over in Columbus instead, the National Infantry Museum and Soldier Center also offers an Imax Theatre.

 There are also a number of IMAX theaters across the state in smaller towns separate from museums and learning centers.
 Places like the AMC Barrett Commons 24 in Kennesaw and the AMC Southlake Pavilion 24 in Morrow, for instance, both offer IMAX screens while the Regal Exchange Stadium 20 and IMAX in the Augusta Exchange Shopping Center offers a great place to spend the day shopping, dining, and catching a movie.

 Speaking of shopping—if you're a fan of shopping until you drop, you don't want to miss the Mall Of Georgia, an expansive shopping center in Buford whose IMAX 3-D theater is on the third floor.

 Kentucky doesn't have quite as many IMAX locations as other states, but the three that it does have are great not only for a quiet afternoon of entertainment but for their proximity to other great vacation spots in the state.